NoFrank/vue-life-planner/README.md

 this shouldn't be a problem.

 You will find many comments in the source and links to the official documentation.
 This is work in progress.
-Don't take everything as 'this is how it should be' but as a starting point to play around with different approaches and toform your own opinion.
+Don't take everything as 'this is how it should be' but as a starting point to play around with different approaches and to form your own opinion.

 ## Features